 Andrew is committed to the Sunshine Coast and Moreton Bay regions because, let’s face it, it’s the best place in Queensland to live and work.
 And Andrew is determined, with your help, to keep it that way.
 It’s why he lives here, in Palmwoods, with his wife Taryn and their five children and why he’s worked hard over the past eleven years as your member of parliament delivering for our amazing communities.

-Andrew was born in Melbourne, Victoria and spent his childhood moving between Brisbane, Rockhampton, Melbourne, and Sydney until his family finally put down roots in Burpengary, just south of the Glass House electorate.
-He completed his secondary schooling at Redcliffe and went on to be awarded degrees in Science and Arts at the University of Queensland majoring in Geographical Sciences, Modern History and Russian.
+Andrew was born in Melbourne and spent his childhood moving between Brisbane, Melbourne and Sydney until his family finally settled in Burpengary.
+He completed secondary school at Redcliffe and gained degrees in Science and Arts at the University of Queensland.

 He kicked off his career with the Defence Department in Canberra and, after a short time working overseas, returned to Queensland where he worked for the Department of the Premier and Cabinet and the Department of Child Safety.
 An increasing frustration with how our taxes were being spent, how government policy was being developed and delivered, and a sense that the Glass House electorate was missing out drove him to have a go at politics.

 Andrew has had some fantastic roles since including a term as Minister for Environment, Shadow Minister for Transport, Main Roads and Local Government and Shadow Minister for State Development, Manufacturing, Infrastructure and Planning, but nothing beats being the Member for Glass House.
 Together with the community Andrew has delivered improvements such as:

 - a new overtaking lane and safety improvements on the D’Aguilar Highway;

 - new traffic lights at Reed Street and Steve Irwin Way, Glasshouse Mountains;